Toward Generalizable Forgery Detection and Reasoning: Multi-Modal Forgery Reasoning Dataset

 \section{Multi-Modal Forgery Reasoning Dataset}

+In the vision–language community, recent reasoning datasets focus on language-guided visual understanding.
+For instance, MRSeg \cite{wang2024segllm} introduces multi-round reasoning for segmentation, while gRefCOCO \cite{liu2023gres} and MeViS \cite{ding2023mevis} extend referring expression segmentation to more generalized and motion-aware scenarios.
+These benchmarks emphasize compositional and contextual grounding in generic settings.
 To perform the proposed FDR-Task, high-quality images with forgery-related annotations are essential.
 Recently, several datasets have been developed to evaluate \cite{ye2024loki,li2024fakebench} or fine-tune MLLMs \cite{zhang2024common,huang2024ffaa,xu2024fakeshield,huang2025sida,kang2025legion}.
 However, as summarized in Table \ref{tab:dataset comparison}, existing datasets still face several challenges: 1) Insufficient annotations: current datasets either serve as benchmarks which lack enough samples for training or contain far fewer annotations compared to images, limiting the exploitation of MLLMs' forensics capabilities.
 2) Object-centric focus: datasets such as MMTD-Set \cite{xu2024fakeshield} and parts of SID-Set \cite{huang2025sida} target tampered images with explicit manipulated masks, which neglecting holistic image analysis and limiting model generalizability.

 To address these challenges, we propose the MMFR-Dataset, a large-scale synthetic image dataset with detailed annotations over forgery attributes.
 Leveraging GPT-4o and a customized data construction pipeline, we generate a substantial number of samples with comprehensive reasoning annotations.
 Each annotation is further organized in a structured (four-stage) and hierarchical (low-level and high-level) format, enabling a forgery reasoning chain-of-thought.